FAU-LAP/NOMAD-CAMELS/docs/source/doc/instruments/keithley_2000/keithley_2000.md

 ## Install
 Install the instrument using the _Manage Instruments_ button of NOMAD-CAMELS.\
-The PyPi package can be found on [PyPI](https://pypi.org/project/nomad-camels-driver-keithley-2000/) and can be installed via
+The PyPI package can be found on [PyPI](https://pypi.org/project/nomad-camels-driver-keithley-2000/) and can be installed via

 ```powershell
 pip install nomad-camels-driver-keithley-2000